hodaUsama/hodaUsama.github.io/_posts/2025-05-10-correlation-contingency-scatter.md

 🧠 Choose the right tool based on your variable types.

 ---
+## 💬 Got a question or suggestion?

+Leave a comment below — I’d love to hear your thoughts or help if something was unclear.

+---
 ## 🔜 Up Next

 Next, we’ll calculate the **Pearson correlation coefficient (r)** — a number that tells us **how strong** a linear relationship really is.